ljelectrar/ljelectrar/README.md

 How to reach me:

     Send a whastapp message on: +55 012 9 7813 1680
-    Conect with my social media by user id: @ljelectrar I have LinkedIn, Instagram,Tik Tok, Facebook profiles.
+    Connect with my social media by user ID: @ljelectrar I have LinkedIn, Instagram,Tik Tok, Facebook profiles.

     You can send an email: